What’s the difference between global warming and climate change? Can we reintroduce extinct species? And what causes coral to bleach?

 More than 85 percent of the world's shellfish have been lost—which is why the Conservancy is rebuilding oyster reefs.
 One eco-minded reader wants to know: can this work be done from recycled concrete?
 Read more.

-Mike Beck gives us perspective on how the BP oil spill will affect the Gulf of Mexico.
+Mike Beck gives us perspective on how large oil spills like the Deepwater Horizon oil spill affect the Gulf of Mexico.
 Learn more.

 Our freshwater scientists answers how he sees the world's ever-expanding population handling any potential water shortages.